Craig McDermott: Five-wicket hauls

 In cricket, a five-wicket haul (also known as a "five–for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement, and as of August 2015 only 43 bowlers have taken 15 or more five-wicket hauls at the international level.
 Craig John McDermott is a former Australian cricketer who, according to the sports journalist Greg Baum, was "Australia's premier strike bowler in the early 1990s".
 A right-arm fast bowler, he played 71 Test matches and 138 ODIs in his career, taking 291 and 203 wickets respectively.
 He took fourteen five-wicket hauls in Test cricket, including two in a single ten-wicket match, and one in the ODI format.

 McDermott made his Test match debut for Australia against the West Indies at the Melbourne Cricket Ground in December 1984, with Richie Richardson being his first Test victim.
 His first Test five-wicket haul came at Lord's in the second Test of the 1985 Ashes series in June of that year, taking 6 wickets for 70 runs in a 4-wicket victory for Australia.
 McDermott's best bowling analysis in Test cricket is 8 for 97 against England in the fifth Test of the 1990–91 Ashes series.
 He was most successful against England, taking eight of his fourteen five-wicket hauls against them, including four during the 1994–95 Ashes in which he was named player of the series.

 McDermott's ODI debut came against the West Indies at the Melbourne Cricket Ground in January 1985.
 He did not bat and although he took the wicket of Viv Richards, Australia lost the game by seven wickets.
 McDermott played 138 ODIs, and took a solitary five-wicket haul against Pakistan in November 1987, in the Cricket World Cup semi-final.
 His figures of 5 for 44, and an Australian victory by 18 runs, saw him awarded man of the match as Australia progressed to the final.

 Coaching career

 On 12 May 2011, it was announced that McDermott had been appointed the new bowling coach for the Australian cricket team replacing Troy Cooley.
 On 11 May 2012, McDermott announced his resignation as Australia's bowling coach, citing the heavy touring schedule as the reason.
-Craig McDermott has been appointed as the new bowling coach and consultant for Ireland cricket team.
+Craig McDermott has been appointed as the new bowling coach and consultant for the Ireland cricket team.
 In November 2012, he announced that he would be opening a fast-bowling clinic.

 McDermott returned to a coaching role with the Australian cricket team on a two-year contract in May 2014.

 Personal life

-McDermott's sons, Alister McDermott and Ben McDermott are cricketers, playing for Queensland and Tasmania respectively.
+McDermott's sons, Alister McDermott and Ben McDermott are cricketers, playing for Queensland and Tasmania, respectively.